Type Of Organization

 Jericho Brown, Robert Pinsky, Melissa Studdard

 All submissions go through our Submittable portal where editors give each one their undivided attention.
-Submissions are accepted on a rolling basis, but there are cut off dates for particular issues and/or genres.
+Submissions are accepted year round with no focus on theme.

 Accepts Unsolicited Submissions